durgaprasad-dev-cse/Cybersecurity-Platform/README.md

 Flask
 gunicorn
 requests
+Python Standard Library

-Python standard-library modules are also used for functionality such as:
+The project also uses standard-library modules such as:

 socket
 hashlib